anandjanki/thoughtart/content/courses/add-math/functions/sets/index.md

 It is easy to find examples of sets, since the definition of a set is very broad and can include pretty much anything.
 Here are a few examples:

 - The collection of all pieces of furniture in the room you are in can be called a set.
-- The collection of all children in your class is another example of a set.
+- The collection of all learners in your class is another example of a set.
 - The collection of books you read during the last summer vacation can be considered as a set.
 - The collection of songs on your favorite playlist would be a set.